neynt/notes/2017-09/music140.md

   - Doomy music, expressed dissatisfaction with world.
     Insanity/madness/futility of war.

+- Song: [War Pigs]
+  - [1970] song by [Black Sabbath]
+  - From album [Paranoid]
+  - Had extensive instrumental sections
+  - Lower level of distortion compared to other heavy metal

 - [Deep Purple].
   - Important person: [Jon Lord], player of the [electric organ].
     - Brought in knowledge of classical music.